unimichl/useful-scripts/Github-Rules.md

 + GitHub *pages* - simple websites freely hosted by GitHub
 + Reddit
 + Gitter (GitHub based chat tool)
-+ Gists are a way to share code snippets etc – public and secret
++ Gists are a way to share code snippets, single files etc. – publicly and secretly

 ## **Rule 10:** Use GitHub to Be Social: Follow and Watch
 + Follow other GitHub users